influxdata/docs-v2/content/telegraf/v1.22/configure_plugins/aggregator_processor/_index.md

 ---

-Besides the input plugins and output plugins, Telegraf includes aggregator and processor plugins, which are used to aggregate and process metrics as they pass through Telegraf.
+In addition to input plugins and output plugins, Telegraf includes aggregator and processor plugins, which are used to aggregate and process metrics as they pass through Telegraf.

 {{< diagram >}}
   graph TD